 Forming the syndicate

-Should any syndicate member decide to withdraw, either during the 6-month syndicate formation period or at the time of proceeding, their deposit will be forfeited.
+- Should any syndicate member decide to withdraw, either during the 6-month syndicate formation period or at the time of proceeding, their individual holding deposit will be forfeited.

-A finance or lease application may be made at this stage, as a collective group, should there be a unanimous vote of the syndicate members to do so.
+- A finance application may be made at this stage, as a collective group.
+This offering is not restricted to finance being taken so long as there is a unanimous vote of the syndicate members.
 Ancasta will endeavour to introduce like-minded potential members, so that this topic will usually be agreed from the outset.

-Once all agreed, the syndicate finalises the required specification and options, agrees among its members to proceed and the members collectively sign a contract, paying their proportionate balance of the full deposit.
+- Once all agreed, the syndicate finalises the desired specification and options, agrees among its members to proceed and the members collectively sign a contract, paying their proportionate balance of the full deposit.

-Ancasta will provide a proposed Partnership Agreement and any modifications to the proposed terms will need to be agreed between the members themselves by majority vote.
+The terms of the Partnership Agreement are to the discretion of the syndicate members.
+Ancasta will provide a proposed Partnership Agreement, any modifications to the proposed terms will need to be agreed between the members themselves by majority vote.
 This agreement will also cover access and usage for each member, and how key decisions will be made.
 The agreement will also include a proposed budget to be ratified by the syndicate.
 Additional services to be performed by the managing agent, budget and cashflow can be agreed within the modifications to this Agreement, and the costs firmed up in advance.
 Yacht booking and access will be run by the managing agent.

 The managing agent will be responsible to all parties for all matters on the yacht and will act as centre point for warranty issues, insurance claims and repair requirements.

-The managing agent will also act as first arbiter in cases of any inter-member disputes.
+The managing agent will also act as first arbiter in the case of any inter-member disputes.